Watch Video – Using Format Painter to Copy Formatting in Excel

 When you click on the Format Painter icon in the Home tab, it allows you to copy and paste the formatting only once.

 To copy and paste the formatting multiple times, you need to double-click on the Format Painter icon.
-This will allow you copy from a range of cells and paste that formatting multiple times (until you disable the Format Painter).
+This will allow you to copy from a range of cells and paste that formatting multiple times (until you disable the Format Painter).

 To disable it, simply click on the Format Painter icon again or hit the Escape key.